Senior Syntax

 Avoid using

-in such expressions reduces clarity.
+\fracin such expressions reduces clarity.
 It’s rarely used in professional mathematical typesetting.
-Instead,/
+Instead,/should be used.Example:

 Use